SSWConsulting/SSW.Rules.Content/rules/port-forwarding/rule.md

 Luckily, port forwarding is the silver...errr...golden bullet that solves this issue.
 Port forwarding helps by exposing a locally running application over the internet for testing or other purposes.

-Dev Tunnels is a new port forwarding feature in Visual Studio that can help developers do that.
+3rd party solutions have existed for awhile, but they need configuration and cost money.
+Now, Dev Tunnels is a new port forwarding feature in Visual Studio that can help developers do that for free.

 <!--endintro-->